stievie/ABx/abdata/README.md

 * Resistent to connection failures.
 It's even possible to restart the data server while a client is connected to the server.
 * Short Read, Update, Delete operations ~30µs.
 Create takes longer.
-This maakes it possible that many clients read and write data very frequently (e.g. inside a game loop) and still share the same data.
+This makes it possible that many clients read and write data very frequently (e.g. inside a game loop) and still share the same data.
 * Flushes data to the database server in a background thread (except for Create).